OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

  - Octopus
 ---

-As Octopus Deploy has grown, it now covers a large surface area.
-A given user may need to use different features across Octopus Deploy.
-These may be viewing the dashboard, creating or deploying releases, authoring projects or running runbooks against their infrastructure.
-To serve our customers better, we want to tell whether users receive a fast and responsive experience.
+Over the years, Octopus Deploy has grown to include many new features and areas within the app.
+Users may need to use different features across Octopus Deploy, including viewing the dashboard, creating or deploying releases, authoring projects or running runbooks against their infrastructure.
+To serve our customers better, we want to know how   fast and responsive the experience is.

-Octopus Deploy, like many software companies, collect telemetry to measure how customers experience the product.
+Octopus Deploy, like many software companies, collect telemetry to measure how customers use and experience the product.
 Some of the telemetry we collect is the timing of API calls and database operations, which we call 'Performance Telemetry'.
 We surface this telemetry in our engineering dashboard (code named Crow's Nest).

 Crow's Nest provides us with a high-level overview of how users are experiencing the product.
 A web request triggers when a customer wants to visit a page or poll an endpoint, and Crows Nest measure how long the request takes.